Starting on Feb 21st, 2022, The Revue will resume operating at FULL capacity.

-Ontario residents will need proof of COVID-19 vaccination to go to cinemas starting Sept.
-22. As part of the provincial government’s vaccine certificate program, which was announced on Wednesday, everyone will be required to show that they received both doses of an approved COVID-19 vaccine at least 14 days earlier in order to enter the cinema starting Sept 22nd.
+Ontario residents will need proof of COVID-19 vaccination to go to The Revue until May 1st, 2022.
 Everyone must bring either their paper vaccine receipt or PDF vaccine receipt available online, along with photo ID to prove that they have been fully immunized.
-Children under 12 will still be admitted, but must wear a mask in the cinema, though they can remove it once seated with food and drinks.
+Children under 12 will still be admitted without a vaccine receipt.

 This is a living document and will be updated to reflect the most current guidelines from the local and provincial government.
 Updates will also be available on our social media.

 The Revue has implemented this plan for the health and safety of our staff & customers, and asks that all customers do their part by following these guidelines during their visit.

 Screening and Contact Tracing

 All staff are required to complete the Ontario COVID-19 Screening Tool for Workplaces when they arrive at the theatre for their shift to ensure they are symptom-free and have had no exposure to COVID-19.
 They are also encouraged to monitor for symptoms at home and alert management if they are feeling ill prior to leaving home for other arrangements to be made.
 They are finally encouraged to download the COVID alert app.